zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Development-Tutorial.rst

 API's might be different.*

-The purpose of this page is to serve as an introduction to the basics of Ethereum that you will need to understand from a development standpoint, in order to produce contracts and decentralized applications.
-For a general introduction to Ethereum, see `the white paper <https://github.com/ethereum/wiki/wiki/White-Paper>`__, and for a full technical spec see the `yellow <http://gavwood.com/Paper.pdf>`__ papers, although those are not prerequisites for this page; that is to say, this page is meant as an alternative introduction to Ethereum specifically targeted towards application developers.
+The purpose of this page is to serve as an introduction to the basics of Expanse that you will need to understand from a development standpoint, in order to produce contracts and decentralized applications.
+For a general introduction to Expanse, see `the white paper <https://github.com/expanse-org/wiki/wiki/White-Paper>`__, and for a full technical spec see the `yellow <http://gavwood.com/Paper.pdf>`__ papers, although those are not prerequisites for this page; that is to say, this page is meant as an alternative introduction to Expanse specifically targeted towards application developers.

 Introduction
 ~~~~~~~~~~~~

-Ethereum is a platform that is intended to allow people to easily write
+Expanse is a platform that is intended to allow people to easily write
 decentralized applications (dapps) using blockchain technology.
 A
 decentralized application is an application which serves some specific
 purpose to its users, but which has the important property that the